 About William Fagus

 At forty, William went to university in a Midlands industrial town, where he gained a number of Arts degrees and was subsequently unemployed.
-Four years spent in mind-numbing office work then convinced William Fagus to try to be a writer.
+Four years spent in dead-end office work then convinced William Fagus to try to be a writer.

 William admires the work of Proulx, Chandler, Steinbeck, Kingsolver, R.L.
 Stevenson and B.B.
 King.
 The book that has most influenced his writing is Close Range, by Annie Proulx.